Channels

 Progress banner (assistant threads)

 When the workspace has Slack AI features enabled and the bot holds the chat:write scope, wick also calls assistant.threads.setStatus to render an "is thinking…" banner above the input.
 The banner is cleared on done / blocked / error.
+Because Slack auto-clears the status after ~2 minutes of inactivity, wick re-asserts it every 45 seconds during long tool-use turns so the banner stays visible throughout multi-step runs.
 Workspaces without AI features get a one-line debug log and rely on the reaction emoji alone.

 Chunked reply